A Local’s Guide to Visiting Lecce, Italy

 Lecce has lots of nice hotels as well as B&Bs, guesthouses, and apartments.
 Prices have gone up significantly in the last 5 years and summer rates can be very high, so be sure to book in advance.

-Patria Palace could be a nice choice if you’re a fan of old world style.
+Patria Palace is a nice choice if you’re a fan of old world style.
 It’s one of Lecce’s most historic hotels, but was in need of a face lift for a while.
-It got one recently, so is worth checking out.
-Rooms are usually around $300.
+It got one recently, so is worth checking out. $300 USD per night.

 Palazzo de Noha is another pretty property in a converted historic palazzo just off Piazza Sant’Oronzo, the city’s main square.
-They have nine classy rooms and a lovely rooftop, where breakfast is served each day beside the pool.
-Rooms from $250.
+They have nine classy rooms and a lovely rooftop, where breakfast is served each day beside the pool. $300 USD per night.

 What to see and do in Lecce